poetic/byob-cms/README.md

   Wysiwyg Widget use [React Draft Wysiwyg](https://github.com/jpuri/react-draft-wysiwyg).
   props:
   - ui:options
-    - toolbar: Array of options.
-You can find the full list here https://github.com/jpuri/react-draft-wysiwyg/blob/master/src/config/defaultToolbar.js
+    - wysiwygConfig: An array of props passing directly to Editor Component.
+You can find the full list of props here https://github.com/jpuri/react-draft-wysiwyg/blob/master/src/config/defaultToolbar.js
-    - editorClassName: Class for Main Editor
-    - blockType: Use this if you want to start your wysiwyg with a specific container.
+    - blockType: This is a special prop that does not use directly in the Editor component.
+Use this if you want to start your wysiwyg with a specific container.
 For example, specify `blockType: 'unordered-list-item'` will begin your wysiwyg with an unordered list element.
 - hasManyField
   Same as hasOneWidget, but for array of values